DrKenReid/global-temperature-analysis/README.md

 - Automated database and table creation
 - Data consistency checks for TimeSeries and GriddedData tables
 - Detailed diagnostic queries for data verification
+- Progress bars for data conversion and processing tasks

 ## 🔜 Upcoming Features